wsutc/django-listview-filters/docs/index.rst

 Add 'Clear Filter' Context
 --------------------------

-Allow for replacing the 'All' link with a button that clears the parameter from the query.
+Adds :ref:`setting <show_all_setting>` for replacing the 'All' link with a button that clears the parameter from the query.

 Only List Lookups With Matches
 ------------------------------

-Allow for filtering of list for sidebar to only those with matches.
+Adds :ref:`setting <show_unused_setting>` for filtering of list for sidebar to only those with matches.
 That way empty links aren't taking up valuable space.

 Add Count to Context (Future)
 -----------------------------